nico-bachner/md-paper/README.md

 ## How to use

-1. Clone this repository.
+1. Clone this repository (`git clone https://github.com/nico-bachner/md-to-pdf.git`).
-2. Install Pandoc and a TeX distribution (only needs to have pdflatex).
+0. Install [Pandoc](https://pandoc.org) and a TeX distribution (only requires pdflatex).
-3. Delete content from ee.md that you don't need
+0. (Optional) Change DOCUMENT.md to the name of your project
+0. Customise your YAML header and delete placeholder content.
+Your document should look something like this:
+    ``` YAML
+    ---
+    SOME OPTIONS

+    title: "YOUR DOCUMENT TITLE"
+    author: "YOUR NAME"
+    ...

+    MORE OPTIONS
+    ---

+    MARKDOWN CONTENT GOES HERE
+    ```
-4. Start writing :smile:
+0. Start writing :smile:
-5. To generate the pdf, go to your terminal and type `./build.sh` (only works if you're already in the project directory)
+0. To generate the pdf, go to your terminal, navigate to your project directory and type `sh build.sh DOCUMENT -d`.

+### Build Options
+- Keep build directory containing DOCUMENT.tex: `sh build.sh DOCUMENT keep`